Question:

 Solution and Explanation

-We are given that the pressure of the gas increases linearly with temperature.
-The relationship between pressure and temperature for an ideal gas is given by: \[ P = aT + b, \] where \( a \) and \( b \) are constants.
-This suggests a linear increase in pressure with temperature.
+Given: We are told that the pressure of the gas increases linearly with temperature.
+The relationship between pressure and temperature for an ideal gas is given by:

-- Option B: The heat added to the gas is different from the change in its internal energy.
+Option B: The heat added to the gas is different from the change in its internal energy.

 For an ideal gas undergoing any process, the heat added is related to both the work done and the change in internal energy.
-In this case, since there is no change in volume, the heat added is used to increase the internal energy of the gas.
+Since there is no change in volume in this case, the process is isochoric (constant volume), meaning all the heat added goes into increasing the internal energy.
+Therefore, Option B is incorrect because the heat added is equal to the change in internal energy.

-- Option C: The volume of the gas is increased.
+Option C: The volume of the gas is increased.

 As we established earlier, since this is an isochoric process (constant volume), the volume of the gas does not change.
-Option C is incorrect.
+Thus, Option C is incorrect.

-- Option D: The internal energy of the gas is increased.
+Option D: The internal energy of the gas is increased.

-In an ideal gas, the internal energy depends only on the temperature.
+For an ideal gas, the internal energy depends only on the temperature.
 Since the temperature increases in this process, the internal energy of the gas increases.
 Thus, Option D is correct.

-- Option E: The process is isochoric (constant volume process).
+Option E: The process is isochoric (constant volume process).

-Given that no work is done by the gas, and the pressure increases with temperature, this suggests that the volume remains constant.
+Given that no work is done by the gas and the pressure increases with temperature, this suggests that the volume remains constant.
 Hence, Option E is correct.

-Thus, the correct answer is \( \boxed{A, D, E { Only}} \).
+The correct answer is \( \boxed{A, D, E \text{ Only}} \).

 Was this answer helpful?